tonyx/Sharpino/README.md

 Please just look at the domain, and don't care that much about the u.i.
 (Elmish part).

-## Tests on eventstoredb.
-EventStroreDb is not mantained that much at the moment

 The following line needs to stay commented out.

 ```Fsharp